skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 <img src="/assets/6/frequency.png" style="zoom:100%;" />
 <div class="thecap">  </div></div>

 The frequency distribution is extremely skewed to the right.
-Almost 50% all customers have made only one purchase.
-Here, too, further clarification is required.
-It is possible that most of the first purchases have been made recently and with a good marketing campaign we could change this for the better.
-It's possible that most one-time purchases are recent first-time transactions.
-With a marketing approach tailored to customer segments, we could change this for the better.
+Almost 50% of all customers have only made one purchase.
+Again, further clarification is necessary here.
+It is possible that most one-time purchases are recent, first-time transactions.
+And with a marketing approach tailored to the relevant customer segments, we could encourage these customers to make their next purchase.

 ```python
 customers.hist(column='amount', bins=601)